 Our Lady of Mount Carmel

 Mary, the Blessed Mother, is known by many different titles within the Christian tradition.
-Among these exalted names, Our Lady of Mount Carmel has become one of the most-recognized and most-venerated through the centuries.
+Among these exalted names, Our Lady of Mount Carmel has become one of the most-recognized and most-venerated.

-At least 40 cities and towns around the world are named Mount Carmel in homage to Our Lady, including 27 in the United States.
-Dozens of churches, schools, and burial grounds in nations from Chile and China to India and Russia also bear the name.
-In some parts of the world, Our Lady of Mount Carmel—through her brown scapular—has become an integral component of the traditions surrounding First Holy Communion.
+At least 40 cities/towns around the world are named Our Lady of Mount Carmel, including 27 in the U.S. Dozens of churches, schools, and burial grounds from Chile and China to India and Russia also bear the name.
+Our Lady of Mount Carmel—through her brown scapular—is an integral component of the traditions surrounding First Holy Communion.

-Today, the original Mount Carmel rises 1,724 feet above Israel’s Mediterranean coast overlooking the city of Haifa and numerous smaller towns.
-In biblical times, it was the place where the prophet, Elijah, lived among a group of hermits, who prayed to God for salvation.
+Today, the original Mount Carmel rises 1,724 feet above Israel’s Mediterranean coast overlooking Haifa.
+In biblical times, it was the place where the prophet, Elijah, lived with hermits, who prayed to God for salvation.

-The Book of Kings in the Old Testament indicates that during a severe drought, Elijah instructed his servant to ascend the mountain and pray for rain.
+The Book of Kings indicates that during a severe drought, Elijah instructed his servant to ascend the mountain to pray.
 Six times, the servant climbed the mountain, but saw no rain.
-On the seventh try, however, the servant observed a cloud like a man’s hand rise from the sea; and rainstorms soon followed, saving the people of Israel.
-Elijah is said to have interpreted this cloud as a sign from the Lord that a virgin mother would give birth to a son, who would be the Messiah.
+However, on the seventh try, the servant observed a cloud like a man’s hand rise from the sea.
+Rainstorms soon followed, saving the people of Israel.
+Elijah interpreted this as a sign from the Lord that a virgin mother would give birth to the Messiah.

-Following in the footsteps of the early Carmelite hermits, a group of monks formed the Order of the Brothers of the Blessed Virgin Mary of Mount Carmel in the late 12th century during the Third Crusade.
-They identified Elijah and Our Lady of Mount Carmel as their patron saints.
+During the Third Crusade, a group of monks formed the Order of the Brothers of the Blessed Virgin Mary of Mount Carmel.
+Like the late 12th century Carmelite hermits, they identified Elijah and Our Lady of Mount Carmel as their patron saints.

-Since then, apparitions of Our Lady of Mount Carmel have been reported in Italy (1841), Portugal (1917; as one of the titles claimed by Mary at Fatima), and Spain (1961-65).
-But perhaps the most renowned instance is said to have occurred in England in 1251 involving Simon Stock, a prior general of the Carmelites.
-Later accounts described the appearance of Mary, who held the child, Jesus, in one arm and a brown scapular in the other, stating “anyone dying in this habit shall be saved.”
+Since then, apparitions of Our Lady of Mount Carmel have been reported in Italy (1841), Portugal (1917), and Spain (1961-65).
+But perhaps the most renowned instance occurred in England in 1251 involving Simon Stock, a prior general of the Carmelites.
+Later accounts described the appearance of Mary, who held the child, Jesus, in one arm and a brown scapular in the other.
 Simon was canonized in 1664.

-As such, the brown scapular is an essential element of the Carmelite habit and has become a sacramental garment worn by laity.
-Even in modern times, a miniature version of the garment is routinely bestowed upon Catholic children in conjunction with their preparations for First Holy Communion.
-The modern version consists of two small pieces of brown cloth joined by two straps or strings.
+As such, the brown scapular is an essential element of the Carmelite habit and a sacramental worn by laity.
+Even today, a miniature version of the garment is routinely bestowed upon Catholic children in preparations for First Holy Communion.
+The modern version consists of two small pieces of brown cloth.
 Religious images may be sewn onto the cloth pieces, often depicting Our Lady as she appeared to St. Simon.